Sybil Venetia Taylor1

 Last Edited=30 Oct 2007

-Elizabeth Ruth Middleton Scott was the daughter of Reverend John Middleton Scott and Arabella Barbara Brabazon.1 She married William Courtenay, 10th Earl of Devon, son of Rt.
+Elizabeth Ruth Middleton Scott was the daughter of Reverend John Middleton Scott and Lady Arabella Barbara Brabazon.1 She married William Courtenay, 10th Earl of Devon, son of Rt.
 Rev. Henry Reginald Courtenay and Lady Elizabeth Howard, on 30 January 1849.1 She died on 17 March 1914.1

-As a result of her marriage, Elizabeth Ruth Middleton Scott was styled as Countess of Devon on 30 January 1849.
+After her marriage, Elizabeth Ruth Middleton Scott was styled as Countess of Devon on 30 January 1849.
 From 30 January 1849, her married name became Courtenay.

 Citations